 Decade of Chance

-Throughout the 1920’s the development of the Pressed Steel Works had led to man influx of population to Oxford from the more depressed areas of the country, especially South-Wales.
-This increase in population together with the condemnation of some 500 houses in St. Ebbe’s and St. Clement’s under the 1910 Housing Act, led the city council to look for building land elsewhere.
-In 1933 the council bought land at Rose Hill and by late 1934 the first houses on the estate were ready for occupation.
+Throughout the 1920s, the development of the Pressed Steel Works had led to an influx of population to Oxford from the more depressed areas of the country, especially South Wales.
+This increase in population, together with the condemnation of some 500 houses in St. Ebbe’s and St. Clement’s under the 1910 Housing Act, led the city council to look for building land elsewhere.
+In 1933, the council bought land at Rose Hill and by late 1934, the first houses on the estate were ready for occupation.
 Building on Westbury Crescent and the Annersley Road area also dates from about this time.

-In March 1935 Rose Hill had 48 members some of whom met in April of that year to consider plans for the centenary, very much a circuit celebration as will be seen.
-The first event took place in April.
-On January 22nd it is minuted that Gypsy Smith, a famous preacher ofthe day, had sent a telegram to one member of the church agreeing to come for a day of meetings on April 14th.
-The programme for the day, held at Wesley Memorial Church:
+In March 1935, Rose Hill had 48 members, some of whom met in April of that year to consider plans for the centenary.
+This initial meeting was very much a circuit celebration.
+On January 22nd, it is minuted that Gypsy Smith, a famous preacher ofthe day, had sent a telegram to one member of the church agreeing to come for a day of meetings on April 14th.
+The programme for the day, held at Wesley Memorial Church was as follows:

 - An afternoon meeting at 3:30 p.m.